-The proposed CBC will be at the location of the existing bridge, and as needed, a portion of the CBC will be in a cut area, therefore it is estimated that the total settlement of the structure will be minimal and will occur during construction.
+The proposed CBC will be in the cut section and it is estimated that the total settlement of the structure will be minimal and will occur during construction.
 The structure settlement is partially controlled by the weight of the adjacent embankment fill.
 Thus, it is recommended that the embankment fill on both sides of the CBC be placed at a relatively uniform elevation.

-Resistance to sliding at the bottom of foundations can be calculated based on a coefficient of friction at the interface between the pre-cast concrete and the existing native soils or compacted CDOT Class 1 Structure Backfill.
+Resistance to sliding at the bottom of foundations can be calculated based on a coefficient of friction at the interface between the pre-cast concrete and the existing soils or compacted CDOT Class 1 Structure Backfill.
 The recommended nominal coefficients of friction and the corresponding resistance factors for Class 1 Structure Backfill and native soils are provided in Table 5.

 Foundation Soil Type Coefficient of Friction Resistance Factor

 Class 1 Structure Backfill 0.53 0.9

-Native Clay 0.30 0.8
+Clay 0.29 0.8

+Sand and Gravel 0.34 0.8